 The Tunnel is a 2011 Australian horror feature film directed by Carlo Ledesma, and co-written, co-produced and co-edited by Julian Harvey and Enzo Tedeschi.
 The movie stars Bel Deliá, Andy Rodoreda, Steve Davis, Luke Arnold, Goran D. Kleut and James Caitlin.

-It is a documentary-style horror story set in the underground network of abandoned railway tunnels in Sydney, Australia.
+It is a documentary-style story set in the underground network of abandoned railway tunnels in Sydney, Australia.

 In 2007 the New South Wales government suddenly scrapped a plan to utilise the water in the disused underground train tunnels beneath Sydney’s St James Train Station.